 48% fewer staff safety incidents than disengaged teams

 Want to learn more?
-Our article Why Your Company Needs Continuous Performance Management unpacks the full argument.
+Our article The Benefits of Continuous Performance Management unpacks the full argument.

 Still having trouble imagining what continuous performance management looks like?
 No worries.
 Here are 6 elements to incorporate into your performance management process:

 These 1-on-1 conversations, typically between an employee and their manager, should be held regularly.
 This is a casual, less-structured opportunity to provide real-time feedback, sync up on goals, and discuss blockers.
 So aim to have these once per week, though if you’re new to this mode, you can start with once per quarter.